Before 1904, when the original bank we know today as Bank of America was formed, the power of personal loans was completely untapped in our society.

 So A.P.
 Giannini created what became the most controversial bank in the United States.

-Here's why this guy is my hero.
 He created his own rules and invented an entirely new kind of banking in the face of firm resistance from the financial establishment.

 Lending money to hardworking citizens offended what Giannini called "Big Interests."